ccalbaugh/social-trivia-caden/README.md

 Contribution is encouraged!
 Help make this trivia app the best it can be.

-If you have an idea on how to make this app better or you find a bug please write up an issue.
+If you have an idea on how to make this app better or you find a bug please write up an issue or sbumit a pull request.

 This app was build with a TDD approach so please include tests for any code changes you make.
 Feel free to add any tests that might have been missed or overlooked.

 ## Future Enhancement Ideas

 * Implement the ability to add extra points for the team that answers the quickest.
 * Implement the ability to disqualify the team who answers last.
+* Implement the ability to enter and save questions and their answer.